dmx-systems/dmx-documentation/docs/user.rst

 .. figure:: _static/upper-toolbar-workspace-selector.png
     :alt: Tool bar with highlighted workspace selector

-The *Workspace Selector* is part of the upper toolbar and lets you select your current workspace.
+The *Workspace Selector* is part of the upper toolbar and lets you select your current Workspace.
 **Workspaces are the highest level of content organization in DMX.**
-You can think of a workspace as a context in which you organize your work.
+You can think of a Workspace as a context in which you organize your work.
-Items can be connected across different workspaces.
+Items can be connected across different Workspaces.

-Everything you create is automatically assigned to the workspace selected in this menu.
+Everything you create is automatically assigned to the Workspace selected in this menu.
-**Every item in DMX is assigned to exactly one workspace.**
+**Every item in DMX is assigned to exactly one Workspace.**

-.. tip:: Look at how we recommend to use workspaces on our `Demo Server <https://demo.dmx.systems/>`_.
+.. tip:: Look at how we recommend to use Workspaces on our `Demo Server <https://demo.dmx.systems/>`_.

-In DMX read and write permissions of users are tied to workspace memberships:
+In DMX read and write permissions of users are tied to Workspace memberships:
-Every user can create, edit and delete their own workspaces.
+Every user can create, edit and delete their own Workspaces.
-If you create a new workspace you become its *owner* and you can invite users as members to share the workspace with.
+If you create a new Workspace you become its *owner* and you can invite users as members to share the Workspace with.
-If a user has read or write permission for an item depends on whether the user has read or write permission for the workspace the item is assigned to.
+If a user has read or write permission for an item depends on whether the user has read or write permission for the Workspace the item is assigned to.
 DMX's permissions concept is called **sharing modes**.
 You can read more about the five sharing modes in the section :ref:`user-introduction-to-workspaces-and-sharing-modes`.

-The DMX Standard Distribution comes with the following pre-installed workspaces: *System*, *Administration* and *DMX*.
+The DMX Standard Distribution comes with the following pre-installed Workspaces: *System*, *Administration* and *DMX*.
-Additionally, each user has a *private workspace*.
+Additionally, each user has a *private Workspace*.
-Content in a private workspace cannot be read by anyone other than the workspace owner.
+Content in a private Workspace cannot be read by anyone other than the Workspace owner.

 .. image:: _static/workspace-selector.png